suhaibaffan/parking-bot/README.md

 <!-- tocstop -->

 ## Overview
-Reserve a parking spot and maintain in and out for a parking place, which can also hit using RFTag reader.
+Reserve a parking spot and maintain in and out for a parking place, which can also be hit using RFTag reader.

 ## How to build
 Clone the repo and run `yarn` and `yarn build`